 STATUS: The initial construction of the Coney Island shoreline protection project (West 37th Street to Brighton Beach) was completed in January 1995.
 The total cost of the initial construction contract is cost shared at 65 percent Federal and 35% non-Fed.
 Due to the rapid rate of beach erosion down drift of the West 37th Street groin in the community of Sea Gate, approximately 600 tons of stone were placed adjacent to the West 37th Street groin in April 1996 to prevent a possible flanking condition.
 In June 1996, approximately 35,000 cubic yards of sand was placed adjacent to this groin to provide additional protection from potential flanking.
 In 2001, a stone revetment was constructed in this area to protect the groin and the west end of the project area from the continued threat of flanking caused by storm induced waves.
 A contract to remove accumulated sand along the Gravesend Bay area in the community of Sea Gate was awarded in February 2004 to provide temporary relief to the area from wind blown sand while a long-term solution is developed.

 A Reevaluation Report & Environmental Assessment was completed in January 2005, which recommended the construction of a series of T-groins to the west of the West 37th Street groin as a long-term solution to beach erosion and sand accumulation problems that have occurred in the Sea Gate area.
 A condition survey of the project area was completed in spring 2011.
 The plans & specifications for this section are nearing completion, and a new Project Partnership Agreement, necessary to initiate project construction, is currently being coordinated with the project sponsors, the State and City of New York.
 The Sea Gate portion of the project is considered to be an Authorized but Unconstructed project according to P.L 113-2 (The Disaster Relief Appropriations Act of 2013).
 Because of this, the Sea Gate portions of the project will be funded at 100% Federal cost.
-Project construction began in December 2014 and is scheduled for completion in Summer 2016.
+Project construction began in December 2014 and is scheduled and was completed June 2016.

 Daniel T. Falt,